Sanofi

 For every clinical trial, Sanofi seeks to ensure:

-In 2024, Sanofi deployed its Patient Promise by which we commit to engage meaningfully with patients, Patient Advocacy Groups (PAGs) and patient advocates.
-Our Patient Community Promise deepens our commitments to the global patient and health communities we serve and formalizes our accountability in this regard.
+In 2024, we launched the Sanofi Patient Promise to further strengthen our engagement with patient organizations.
 It was developed in collaboration with patients, caregivers, and advocacy organizations, and we will continue to consult, involve, and work with these communities as we deliver on this Promise and its commitments.
 For more information, see Sanofi Patient Community Promise.
+In 2025, we published our first Patient Engagement report that reflects on the effectiveness of our engagement activities.
+Through ongoing dialogue, we are deepening our commitment to patients to better understand and serve their needs.